spotify/lingon/docs/USAGE.md

 Use `lingon.preProcessor('<FILETYPE>')` and `lingon.postProcessor('<FILETYPE>')` to access lingon's processors, on the result we can then invoke `push`, `unshift` and `set` to modify the processors for a given file type.

-The argument for these methods is a single function that gets passed to configuration variables: the first one is a context that is seperate for each processed file.
+The argument for these methods is a single factory function that gets passed to configuration variables: the first one is a context that is seperate for each processed file.
 The second one is a global one and is shared between all files/processors.

 This function then returns an array of stream modifiers that will be piped one after another to their respective files.